shivaninegi1602-collab/Induction2025/README.md

 Afterwards, we proceeded to our classrooms, where Dr. Randhir Sir conducted our Maths lecture.
 He introduced the concept of partial differentiation, explaining its importance with a clear and practical example.

+## Conclusion ( Day 1 to Day 8)
+These first eight days have been a journey of growth, inspiration and new beginnings.
+Every lecture, interaction, and shared experience has opened doors to knowledge while shaping values and confidence.
+Surrounded by guidance, encouragement and opportunities.
+I feel a deep sense of gratitude and excitement for the path ahead.
+This is not just the start of an academic journey—it is the foundation of a future full of purpose and possibility.